PAS Component Availability During Backup

 The BBR SDK backup script for the Routing API backs up its database, which contains router groups, routes, and internal implementation information.

 The Usage service is unavailable during backup.
 You cannot access the API as described in Monitoring App, Task, and Service Instance Usage.
-Additionally, you cannot view usage and accounting reports as described in Monitoring Instance Usage with Apps Manager.
+Additionally, you cannot view usage and accounting reports as described in Reporting Instance Usage with Apps Manager.

 |1: Pre-backup lock||The Usage service apps in the

-|2: Backup||The BBR SDK backup script runs to backup the Usage service database.|
+|2: Backup||The BBR SDK backup script runs to back up the Usage service database.|

 |3: Post-backup unlock||The Usage service apps in the